Admission for the January 2025 academic session is ongoing Apply Now!

 International Administration 2

-• Examine international law, morality, and their application; and
+• Examine international law, morality, and their application.

 • Appraise international civil service.